oracle/terraform-provider-oci/website/docs/d/core_vnic.html.markdown

 The following attributes are exported:

 * `availability_domain` - The VNIC's availability domain.
 Example: `Uocm:PHX-AD-1`
-* `compartment_id` - The OCID of the compartment containing the VNIC.
+* `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment containing the VNIC.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - A user-friendly name.
-Does not have to be unique.
+Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `hostname_label` - The hostname for the VNIC's primary private IP.
 Used for DNS.
 The value is the hostname portion of the primary private IP's fully qualified domain name (FQDN) (for example, `bminstance-1` in FQDN `bminstance-1.subnet123.vcn1.oraclevcn.com`).
 Must be unique across all VNICs in the subnet and comply with [RFC 952](https://tools.ietf.org/html/rfc952) and [RFC 1123](https://tools.ietf.org/html/rfc1123).

 	For more information, see [DNS in Your Virtual Cloud Network](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/dns.htm).

 	Example: `bminstance-1`
-* `id` - The OCID of the VNIC.
+* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VNIC.
 * `is_primary` - Whether the VNIC is the primary VNIC (the VNIC that is automatically created and attached during instance launch).
 * `mac_address` - The MAC address of the VNIC.